Carry-On Hearts… Her Cheapest Way to Travel Away From Him

 She gasped.

-A different message arrived away.
+A different message arrived right away.

 A photo.